Construction Project Management

 |CONS8210||Construction Job Site Management

 Description: The course covers construction job site management from contractor's point view.
 It introduces students to duties and responsibilities handled by construction superintendent, construction engineer throughout the project progress from start to closeout.
-Topics covered are: site team roles, field office mobilization and administration, construction documents on the jobsite, and record keeping at the jobsite, jobsite layout and control, meeting, negotiations and dispute resolution, jobsite labor relations and control, managing time and materials, jobsite equipment use, operation, and maintenance, personnel and safety management, sustainable construction practices, changes and claims, progress payments, and project closeout.
+Topics covered are: site team roles, field office mobilization and administration, construction documents on the jobsite, and record keeping at the jobsite, jobsite layout and control, meeting, negotiations and dispute resolution, jobsite labour relations and control, managing time and materials, jobsite equipment use, operation, and maintenance, personnel and safety management, sustainable construction practices, changes and claims, progress payments, and project closeout.
 The course will have regular site visits (every three weeks) in order students to observe and see jobsite management in practice.

 |CONS8030||Cost Estimating and Bidding Procedures